prysmaticlabs/documentation/website/docs/prepare-for-merge.md

 ## Configure execution node

-Your execution node will soon need to make two changes: it will need to **use the JWT token**, and it will need to **expose a new endpoint on a new port**.
-This endpoint exposes your execution node's **Engine API**, which is a new API that facilitates Ethereum's transition to a proof-of-stake consensus mechanism.
+Your execution node will soon need to make two changes: it will need to **use the JWT token**, and it will need to **expose a new port**.
+This port exposes your execution node's **Engine API**, which is a new API that facilitates Ethereum's transition to a proof-of-stake consensus mechanism.

 Using the latest version of your execution client software, issue the following command to configure your execution node's JWT token and Engine API endpoint: